chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - Young Raya and Naamari enter the Chamber of the Dragon Gem.
 - Namaari is awed.
 "Thank you for sharing the Gem with me."
 	- "It's what Sisu would have wanted."
-- Suddenly, Naamari strikes out at Raya.
+- Suddenly, Naamari slashes a branch at Raya.
-	- Raya dodges, but a branch scratches her bare calf.
+	- Raya dodges, but the branch tears a wound into her bare calf.
 	- Naamari smirks, "Padipepper brambles.
 Makes your muscles sleepy.
 100% organic Fang produce."
 - Raya limps.
 "What are you doing?"
 	- "I'm doing what's right for Fang."
 - They take out their weapons and fight viciously.
-- Raya does get the upper hand, even with her growing cripple, and knocks Naamari backwards.
+- Raya does get the upper hand, even with her growing cripple, and knocks Naamari tumbling backwards.
 - Naamari just smirks and shoots a whistling firework through the ceiling opening.

 > **PALACE COURTYARD, HEART**